cristianoalpigiani/2023-07_usatlasworkshop_tutorial/index.md

 #eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---

+This tutorial wants to guide the users through the baseline setup to submit a job at an analysis facility (UChicago in this tutorial).

+The tutorial is held on 19th July @ Yale University.

+> ## Prerequisites
+>
+>
+> This assumes you already have:
+>
+> - a CERN account
+>
+> - the respective X509 Proxy Certificate, e.g. to access ATLAS Data
+>
+>
+{: .prereq}

 {% comment %} See instructions in the comments below for how to edit specific sections of this workshop template. {% endcomment %}

 {% comment %}